Refvika

-Refvik or Refvika is a village in Kinn Municipality in Vestland county, Norway.
+Refvika is a village in Kinn Municipality in Vestland county, Norway.
 It is located on the north side of the island of Vågsøy, about 2 km northwest of the village of Raudeberg, 2 km south of Vedvika, and 3.5 km southwest of Langenes.
 The village of Kvalheim is located 2 km to the southwest on the other side of a mountain.

 The village lies between the lake Refvikvatnet and the ocean.
-The local Refviksanden beach, with its beautiful silver sand, is a 0.6 km long beach that is one of Norway's finest swimming beaches.
-Refvik has a population (2001) of 126 people.
+The local Refviksanden beach, with its beautiful silver sand, is a 0.6 km long beach is a popular swimming beach that draws many tourists.
+Refvika has a population of about 110 people.

 The Tornado Måløy FK association football team sometimes plays in Refvika.